jefferyto/openwrt-vivarium/README.md

 [Docker].

-Vivarium includes a "builder" Dockerfile for a local Docker image, based on the CircleCI Docker image used by the [OpenWrt packages feed].
+Vivarium includes a "builder" Dockerfile for a local Docker image, based on the [OpenWrt SDK Docker image].
 This local image will have the [OpenWrt SDK] set up inside.

 This also includes a Docker Compose file that holds all of the configuration options.
 The Compose file also sets up a number of bind